What is it like being a woman today?

 Furthermore, governments refuse to allow comprehensive sex education in schools but expect girls and young women to bear children they cannot raise and break their backs in poverty due to the lack of supportive programs for young and often single mothers.
 No prevention and no cure.
 Make it make sense!

 Now imagine a world where basic needs are treated as luxuries.
-How is period poverty still a thing in 2020?
+How is period poverty still a thing today?

 We are forced to watch as our largely male governments debate the economics and financial implications of providing free sanitary products, while young girls miss school and vulnerable women scramble for dehumanising alternatives.
 Half the population is struggling to afford the biological necessities we need every month and it is not a priority.

 We also have to launch educational campaigns to convince communities that Female Genital Mutilation is a gruesome practice rooted in the oppression of women and that they shouldn’t want to police women’s sexuality to the extent of maiming us.